Surbeck Laboratory for Advanced Imaging: https://radiology.ucsf.edu/research/centers/surbeck

 Biomedical Imaging Research Support Services: https://radiology.ucsf.edu/research/core-services

 Daniel B. Vigneron, PhD, is a Professor in the Departments of Radiology & Biomedical Imaging, Bioengineering & Therapeutic Sciences and Neurological Surgery at the University of California, San Francisco.
-He is also Director of the Advanced Imaging Technologies Specialized Resource Group, the UCSF Research Resource Programs’s (RRP) Human Imaging Core Services recharge and,the P41 NIH/NBIBI Hyperpolarized MRI Technology Resource Center.
+He is also Director of the UCSF Research Resource Program’s (RRP) Human Imaging Core Services recharge and the P41 NIH/NIBIB Hyperpolarized MRI Technology Resource Center.
 He is also the Operations Director of the Surbeck Laboratory for Advanced Imaging, Chair of the Radiology Research Safety & Compliance Committee, and a core member of the UCB/UCSF Graduate Group in Bioengineering at UCSF.
-Dr. Vigneron’s professional activities aims on the advancement of biomedical MRI research.
+Dr. Vigneron’s professional activities focus on the advancement of biomedical MRI research.

 Dr. Vigneron’s research focuses on the development of advanced functional and metabolic Magnetic Resonance Imaging (MRI) techniques for both basic research and clinical assessments of human diseases.
-This requires the development of new hardware/software and MR protocols to provide biochemical information in addition to the anatomic information provided by clinical MRI.
-This research has been reported in over 330 publications resulting in over 33,000 citations and has been funded by 20+ NIH grant awards as PI and 6 NIH awards as the primary Mentor.
+This requires the development of new hardware/software and MR protocols to provide biochemical and functional information in addition to the anatomic information provided by clinical MRI.
+This research has been reported in over 350 total publications resulting in over 43,000 citations with an h-index of 112 and an i10-index of 360 (Google Scholar) and has been funded by 27 NIH grants, including as PI: 3 P41 center grant awards, 2 P01, 2 U01, 18 R01 and 2 S10 shared equipment awards.
+Also 7 NIH mentored career awards as the Primary Mentor have been funded.

 Dr. Vigneron obtained his BA in Chemistry from Wesleyan University in Middletown, Connecticut in 1983, and he received his PhD in Pharmaceutical Chemistry from UCSF in 1988 for his graduate work on applying new MRI techniques for characterizing disease and therapy response.
 In 1990, he completed a postdoctoral fellowship from the Fox Chase Cancer Center in Philadelphia and in 1991 he completed a postdoctoral fellowship from UCSF.